Marius2504/IntroductionToRobotics/README.md

     – Extra stuff can include items specific to the game mechanics, or other settings such as chosen theme song etc. Again, save it to eeprom.
-  (d) About: should include details about the creator(s) of the game.
+  d.
+About: should include details about the creator(s) of the game.
     At least game name, author and github link or user (use scrolling text?)
-  (e) How to play: short and informative description
+  e.
+How to play: short and informative description
 3. While playing the game: display all relevant info
   – Lives
   – Level